bendelv/NovHack/Ressources/CNN.md

 # Convolution
 First, we need to understand a standard 2D convolution operation.
-A standard 2D convolution applies 2D filters/kernels over the inputs at **fixed perceptive fild and spacial locations** to generate the output feature map.
-Certain parameters are involved in the convolution opération named as kernal, stride and padding.
+A standard 2D convolution applies 2D filters/kernels over the inputs at **fixed perceptive field and spacial locations** to generate the output feature map.
+Certain parameters are involved in the convolution operation named as kernel, stride and padding.

 ## Kernel size:
-Defines the fieldof view of the convolution.
+Defines the field of view of the convolution.

 ## Stride:
 Defines the step size of the kernels when traversing the image.

-## PAdding:
+## Padding:
 Defines how the border of sample is handled.
 For instance, for a kernel of 3 with stride of 1, no padding would result in down-smpling.

 ### 2D convilution using a kernel size of 3, stride of 1 and no padding